Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 What happens after your first contribution

 Open source projects have varying processes for reviewing pull requests, and some approach them in a more systematic or standardized way than others.
-In general, however, expect that existing contributors to the project will review your pull request, a process that could take anywhere from mere hours to weeks, depending on how time the developers have to devote to the project and how complex your code is.
+In general, however, expect that existing contributors to the project will review your pull request, a process that could take anywhere from mere hours to weeks, depending on how much time the developers have to devote to the project and how complex your code is.

 The project may accept the contribution outright.
 If not, the developers will ideally provide feedback and identify changes they'd like you to make to improve your code.
 If not, though, don't take it personally or as a sign that the project doesn't want you to contribute.
-Most open source projects are volunteer-run and code reviewers don't always have time to offer feedback.
+Most open source projects are volunteer-run, and code reviewers don't always have time to offer feedback.
 If your pull request was rejected without comment, consider assessing your code yourself to determine why it might not have made

 When your code is accepted – which we hope it will be – the project's developers will merge it into their codebase.
 This means your code has become an integral part of the open source application or platform – and that you should celebrate your success in making your first successful open source contribution!